ArjanDEV32/Markdown-parser-React/README.md

 * `listFunction`: call back function meant to determine what glyph comes before the text of a bullet list. (optional)

-make sure to see the example in order to see all the current markdown features

   the listFunction should be a function that looks like this:
   ```typescript